cockroachdb/docs/frequently-asked-questions.md

 ## What languages can I use to work with CockroachDB?

-Cockroach supports the PostgreSQL wire protocol, so you can use any available PostgreSQL client drivers.
+CockroachDB supports the PostgreSQL wire protocol, so you can use any available PostgreSQL client drivers.
 We've tested it from the following languages:

 - Go
 - Python